playframework/play-generated-docs/manual/working/commonGuide/production/ConfiguringHttps.md

 ## Production usage of HTTPS

-If Play is serving HTTPS in production, it should be running JDK 1.8.
-JDK 1.8 provides a number of new features that make JSSE feasible as a [TLS termination layer](https://blog.ivanristic.com/2014/03/ssl-tls-improvements-in-java-8.html).
-If not using JDK 1.8, using a [[reverse proxy|HTTPServer]] in front of Play will give better control and security of HTTPS.

 If you intend to use Play for TLS termination layer, please note the following settings:

-* **[`SSLParameters.setUseCipherSuiteorder()`](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html#cipher_suite_preference)** - Reorders cipher suite order to the server's preference.
+* **[`SSLParameters.setUseCipherSuiteorder()`](https://docs.oracle.com/en/java/javase/11/security/java-secure-socket-extension-jsse-reference-guide.html#GUID-EFC2FACC-680C-42CE-A3A9-E9A6673EA813)** - Reorders cipher suite order to the server's preference.
 * **-Djdk.tls.ephemeralDHKeySize=2048** - Increases the key size in a DH key exchange.
 * **-Djdk.tls.rejectClientInitiatedRenegotiation=true** - Rejects client renegotiation.